NBA trade deadline tracker: latest news, rumors, deals

 Heat receive: Cash

 Analysis: This is a salary dump by the Heat, and it cost them a second-round pick.
 Maimi now has some room under the salary cap and two open roster spots, allowing them to bring in a player — via trade or the buyout market — and convert Orlando Johnson’s two-way contract to full-time, he has played well for them.
-The Spurs get a second-round pick and a center for depth if they do trade Jakob Poeltl before the deadline.
+The Spurs get a second-round pick and are expected to waive Dedmon, making him a free agent.

 Feb.
 7, 11:55 A.M.: Lakers interested in Conley and Beasley from Jazz